NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

-# Nathan's DnD5e Foundry Modules
+# Nathan's DnD5e Foundry Modules and Notes
 A list of the best modules that I personally use for my FoundryVTT D&D 5th Edition games as a dungeon master, along with my preferred settings for each.
 I did my best to double-check any significant issues beforehand, however, there's always a chance of something slipping through or changing in subsequent updates.
 There are also copies of my environment settings within this repository if you want to try the settings that I personally use.
 Hope these